An Open Letter to the American Zen Community

 “We all have our mud.
 Your lotus will be magnificent.”

-I am grateful for this response to an email in which I described Katagiri’s acts of sexual abuse because it allows me to address Zen pracitioners’ particular style of spiritual bypassing.
+I am grateful for this response to an email in which I described Katagiri’s acts of sexual abuse because it allows me to address Zen practitioners’ par-ticular style of spiritual bypassing.

-Let me be very clear—the women whom Katagiri (and Maezumi, and Baker, and others) abused are not metaphors.
+Let me be very clear—the women whom Katagiri (and Maezumi, and Shim-ano, and Baker, and others) abused are not metaphors.
 They are human beings.
 Their pain and trauma do not exist as a teaching story for the rest of us.
 The very real harm done to one person is not mud for another to plant their own lotus seed in.
-I will not wax poetic about another woman’s suffering.
+I will not wax poetic about another woman’s suffering, and I will not allow others to do so.

 Not all mud is created equal.
 Fidgeting during zazen or lacking patience with one’s coworkers is not equal to sexually abusing a woman.
-To even hint at this is morally offensive and dehumanizing to the victims of Katagiri and other abusers.
+To even hint at this is morally offensive and dehumanizing to the victims of Zen abusers.

 Clergy sex abuse is a form of sexual and emotional violence perpetrated upon living, breathing women—and it is a crime.
 The American Zen community must understand this and begin to respond to it accordingly.